Command Syntax Policy

 hatch run specfact code import --help

-hatch run specfact project sync bridge --help
+hatch run specfact sync bridge --help

 hatch run specfact code validate sidecar --help